openhwgroup/cv32e40p/docs/source/intro.rst

 RV32F Extensions
 ^^^^^^^^^^^^^^^^

-The FPU is not instantiated in the core EX stage anymore, and it must be attached to the APU interface.
 Previously, RI5CY could select with a parameter whether the FPU was instantiated inside the EX stage or via the APU interface.
+Now in CV32E40P, the FPU is not instantiated in the core EX stage anymore.
+A new file called cv32e40p_top.sv is instantiating the core together with the FPU and APU interface is not visible on I/Os.
+This is this new top level which has been used for Verification and Implementation.

 RV32A Extensions, Security and Memory Protection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^